trackingplan/trackingplan-ios/README.md

 ```

-Then in your application delegate’s - application:didFinishLaunchingWithOptions: method, set up the SDK like so:
+Then in your application delegate’s - `application(_:didFinishLaunchingWithOptions:)` method, set up the SDK like so:

 ```
 //